Basin Reserve

-The Basin Reserve, also known as the Cello Basin Reserve for sponsorship reasons, and commonly referred to as the Basin, is a cricket ground in Wellington, New Zealand.
-It is used for Test matches, and is the main home ground of the Wellington Firebirds first-class team.
+The Basin Reserve, commonly referred to as the Basin and also known as the Cello Basin Reserve for sponsorship reasons, is a cricket ground in Wellington, New Zealand.
+It is used for test matches, and is the main home ground of the Wellington Firebirds first-class team.
 The Basin Reserve is the only cricket ground to have listed status with Heritage New Zealand, in recognition of being the oldest first-class cricket ground in the country.
 Historically, the ground has also been used for events other than cricket, such as association football matches, concerts and cultural events.

-The New Zealand Cricket Museum is located in the Old Grandstand.
+The New Zealand Cricket Museum is located in the Museum Grandstand.
 It houses cricket memorabilia and a reference library.
-It opened in 1987, and was relaunched in 2021.
+It opened in 1987 and was relaunched in 2021.

+The Basin Reserve is also a very large roundabout which forms a busy traffic intersection.

 Location

 The Basin Reserve is two kilometres south of the Wellington CBD at the foot of Mount Victoria.
-Government House, St Marks Church School, and the Wellington College boys' school are to the south of the Basin, across the street.
-At the eastern end of the basin is the Mount Victoria Tunnel, which increased the traffic flow around the Basin Reserve when it was built in 1931.
+Government House, St Mark's Church School, and Wellington College are across the street to the south of the Basin.
+At the eastern end of the Basin is the Mount Victoria Tunnel, which increased traffic around the Basin Reserve after it was built in 1931.

-The Basin Reserve is also surrounded by numerous other Wellington landmarks, including Mount Cook Barracks, the National War Memorial, several colleges and high schools, the Caledonian Hotel and the former Dominion Museum.
-A fire station is located across the street from the ground: traditionally its occupants would watch ongoing matches during their down-time, and would set off the station's siren to mark New Zealand wickets taken or when a batsman reached a milestone like a 50 or century.
+The Basin Reserve is also surrounded by numerous other Wellington landmarks, including Mount Cook Barracks, the National War Memorial and the former Dominion Museum.
 The Basin Reserve is the intersection point for the Wellington suburbs of Mount Cook, Newtown and Mount Victoria.